Cricket-Rahane helps India hang tough against Australia onslaught

 Thakur also received lifelines while on eight, when he was dropped at gully by Cameron Green, and survived an lbw shout on 36 when DRS showed Cummins had bowled a no ball.

-While Thakur lived dangerously, Rahane went about rescuing India's hopes with his mix of delectable shot selection in the unbroken 108-run partnership for the seventh wicket.
+While Thakur lived dangerously, Rahane went about rescuing India's hopes with his mix of delectable shot selection in the 109-run partnership for the seventh wicket.

 He followed up an exquisite four with a belter of a six to bring up his 26th test 50 as he shouldered the burden of a nation desperate to win their first global ICC trophy in 10 years and avoid suffering back-to-back defeats in WTC finals.